-The Youth Adventure Trust will bring the allegations or suspicions to the attention of the authorities (the LADO/DOFA within the relevant social care area and/or police where required) as a matter of urgency.
+The Youth Adventure Trust will bring the allegations or suspicions to the attention of the authorities (the LADO/DOFA within the relevant Social Care area and/or the Police where required) as a matter of urgency.
 They will take advice from the relevant authorities on responding to the matter.
-They will work in partnership with young people, parents/carers, social care, the police and any other involved authorities to ensure the best outcome.
-They will record all incidents, responses and decisions on a
+They will work in partnership with young people, parents/carers, Social Care, the Police and any other involved authorities to ensure the best outcome.

-Significant Event Form (Appendix IV).
 A full internal review will take place involving the senior management team and representation from the Board of Trustees where any learning and actions will be noted and implemented.